khulnasoft/devkit/README.md

 `sudo` is not required.

 ### Nerdctl
-To connect to a BuildKit daemon running in a Nerdctl container, use `nerdctl-container://` instead of `docker-container://`.
+To connect to a DevKit daemon running in a Nerdctl container, use `nerdctl-container://` instead of `docker-container://`.

 ```bash
 nerdctl run -d --name devkitd --privileged khulnasoft/devkit:latest